qifuong/EbookApp/README.md

 # 📙 E Book App In Flutter
-This project was made by Truong Thien Bao, Le Minh Hung and Le Quy Phuong.
+This project was made by Huynh Thien Bao, Le Minh Hung and Le Quy Phuong.
 If there are any errors during the implementation of the project, I hope you will understand and forgive me.
 Thank you everyone.